WWE: Attitude Era, purchase of WCW, and end of the War (1997–2002)

-By the fall of 1999, the Attitude Era had turned the tide of the Monday Night Wars into WWF's favor.
-After Time Warner merged with America Online (AOL), Ted Turner's control over WCW was considerably reduced, and the newly merged company announced a complete lack of interest in professional wrestling as a whole and decided to sell WCW in its entirety.
+By the fall of 1999, the Attitude Era had turned the tide of the Monday Night War into WWF's favor.
+After Time Warner merged with America Online (AOL), Ted Turner's control over WCW was considerably reduced.
+The newly merged company lacked interest in professional wrestling as a whole and decided to sell WCW in its entirety.
 Although Eric Bischoff, whom Time Warner fired as WCW president in October 1999, was nearing a deal to purchase the company, in March 2001 McMahon acquired the rights to WCW's trademarks, tape library, contracts, and other properties from AOL Time Warner for a number reported to be around $7 million.
 Shortly after WrestleMania X-Seven, the WWF launched the Invasion storyline, integrating the incoming talent roster from WCW and Extreme Championship Wrestling (ECW).
 With this purchase, WWF now became by far the sole largest wrestling promotion in North America and in the world.
 The assets of ECW, which had folded after filing for bankruptcy protection in April 2001, were purchased by WWE in 2003.

-In 2000, the WWF, in collaboration with television network NBC, announced the creation of the XFL, a new professional football league that debuted in 2001.
+In 2000, the WWF, in collaboration with television network NBC, launched the XFL, a new professional football league that debuted in 2001.
 The league had high ratings for the first few weeks, but initial interest waned and its ratings plunged to dismally low levels (one of its games was the lowest-rated prime-time show in the history of American television).
 NBC walked out on the venture after only one season, but McMahon intended to continue alone.
 However, after being unable to reach a deal with UPN, McMahon shut down the XFL.
 WWE maintained control of the XFL trademark before McMahon reclaimed the XFL brand, this time under a separate shell company from WWE, in 2017 with intent to relaunch the XFL in 2020.

-On June 24, 2002, episode of Raw, Vince McMahon officially referred to the start of the next era, called the "Ruthless Aggression" era.

-World Wrestling Entertainment, Inc. (2002–present)
+World Wrestling Entertainment (2002–present)

-Lawsuit and renaming (2002)
+Ruthless Aggression Era and first brand split (2002–2008)

 On May 6, 2002, the World Wrestling Federation (WWF) changed both its company name and the name of its wrestling promotion to World Wrestling Entertainment (WWE) after the company lost a lawsuit initiated by the World Wildlife Fund over the WWF trademark.
 Although mainly caused by an unfavorable ruling in its dispute with the World Wildlife Fund regarding the "WWF" initialism, the company noted it provided an opportunity to emphasize its focus on entertainment.
+On June 24, 2002 episode of Raw, Vince McMahon officially dubbed this era as the "Ruthless Aggression" era.